EtienneTetreault/MotionGenesis-Language/README.md

 - Keyboard binding and quickmenu button to easily acces the runMG command

 ## Futur Functionality
-The 'lsp-sample' used as template, include a client/server connection (LSP) and allow for more complexe language features to be added.
-The 'server/src/server.ts' already have the structure for :
+The `lsp-sample` used as template, include a client/server connection (LSP) and allow for more complexe language features to be added.
+The `server/src/server.ts` already have the structure for :
 - Autocompletion (MG native functions to be added...)
 - Diagnostics
 - See https://code.visualstudio.com/docs/extensionAPI/language-support